exercism/groovy/docs/TESTS.md

 4) IntelliJ will then create a new project structure in the editor for your exercise.

+5) Depending on how much of the IDE you have configured before, you will likely need to add a Groovy SDK and a Java SDK (JDK 7+, ideally).
+These can be configured through the project/module settings by right clicking on the imported project.

+6) You may also need to configure the location of the compiler output (exercism doesn't provide all IDE files since you could work the problems in a myriad of editors instead).
+This can be configured in the project settings as well.

 ## Start the exercise

 1) Open the `README.md` file and carefully read the background for the assignment.